 Phi Phi island is a really small island in the South of Thailand.
 There are no cars and no mopeds.
 It’s an island with a range of accommodation from cramped guesthouses to gorgeous resort hotels and a range of people visit Phi Phi because it is gorgeous.

 Phi Phi is another one of the top party places in Thailand.
 The Irish bar is a good place to start and Slinky’s bar on the beach has always been my most visited bar but there are plenty of bars to choose from along the beach and they are all so close together, which is another thing that I love.
 Be sure to check out the guys that are playing with fire along the beach too!

 Tip – The nightlife in Phi Phi starts earlier and finishes slightly earlier so don’t spend too long getting ready or going out fashionably late, otherwise you’ll miss the party!

-However an earlier night may mean you feel ok for a day trip the next day which would be good as Phi Phi offers lots of trips.
-The main trip from Phi Phi is a boat day trip to the island where The Beach is filmed.
+However an earlier night may mean you feel ok for a day trip the next day which would be good as Phi Phi offers lots of trips around the nearby islands.
 You can also go Diving and snorkelling.

 I would recommend spending 3 nights on Phi Phi!

 To read about my most recent trip to Phi Phi and how I ended up getting a bamboo tattoo done have a look at this post – Getting a Bamboo Tattoo on Phi Phi Island!!

 Koh Lanta can be reached by ferry from Phi Phi in just a few hours as its pretty much next door.
 I think Koh Lanta is the best place to stay in Thailand!
 It’s a super chilled out island which you’ll probably need by this point, however there is a party held somewhere at least each night.. you just need to find it.
 Everyone I speak to loves Koh Lanta and I know exactly why they do!